raspberrypilearning/kids-ruby-quiz/ruby quiz.markdown

 With the application installed now we can create our quiz game.

 ###Creating the sequence
-Our quiz is split into five sections of code
+Our quiz is split into three sections of code

 - An introduction
 - Question 1
-- Question 2
-- Question 3
 - Game Over & Final Score

 So let's step through each of these sections and understand how they work.
 ###Section 1: Introduction
-In the introduction we firstly create a variable.
+In the introduction we first create a variable.

 *Variable: A variable is a container into which we can store data.
 Think of it as an empty box, we can put anything inside of it and then name it for later use.*